The author is a lifelong animal lover with a B.S. in biology.

 Puppy Adult Weight Calculator

-So you've just adopted a new puppy, and would like to get some kind of idea on how big he/she will grow up to be.
-Is there any way to tell, or at least to guess, how big your little fur ball will be as an adult?
-Is it okay to buy your dog small sized supplies, such as beds, or should you save some money and opt for the extra large size now?
-Are there any health issues associated with your pooches future size that you should start researching now?
+So you've just adopted a new puppy and would like to get some kind of idea of how big it will grow up to be.
+Is there any way to tell, or at least to guess, how big your little furball will be as an adult?
+Is it okay to buy your dog small-sized supplies, such as beds, or should you save some money and opt for the extra-large size now?
+Are there any health issues associated with your pooch's future size that you should start researching now?

 - Determine how old your dog is, in weeks, and weigh your puppy.

 - Now here's where the actual math comes in.
 The formula is (Growth) = Current weight in pounds / Age in weeks.
 Adult Weight = (Growth) X 52

 - So, for example, say you have a 12-week-old Chihuahua mix who currently weighs six pounds.
 Then you'd first determine his growth.
 So Current weight divided by age in weeks.
 6/12 = 0.5.
 Then you take that growth number, in this case, 0.5, and plug it into the next equation.
 So in this example, the dog's adult weight is equal to 0.5 X 52, which is 26.
 So the Chihuahua mix in this example will grow to an estimated adult weight of around 26 lbs.

 Pretty simple, right?
 Keep in mind, though, that this is just a rough estimate.
 There are many factors that go into determining a dog's growth and size, including things like sex, breed, and health.
 This calculation estimates your dog's weight as if he/she continues to grow the same average amount throughout puppyhood.
 Keep in mind that it may not be entirely accurate due to the fact that many puppies, rather than growing continuously, will have a period of fast growth followed by a period of slower growth until they reach their full adult weight.